Eomm/blog-posts/posts/bonus-fastify-encapsulation.md

 This means that every time you create a new context by calling the `register` method, you can pass a new set of options, settings, etc.
 Moreover, the inheritance implementation inherits the parent context's state.
-In practice, this means that the child contexts inherit the parent's: hooks, decorators and plugins.
+In practice, this means that the child contexts inherit the parent's: hooks, decorators, settings and plugins.

 ```js
 const app = fastify({ logger: true })